twackcowboy69/twackcowboy69/README.md

 - 👋 Hi, I’m @twackcowboy69
 - 👀 I’m interested in ...
-Termux, Samsung, Root, AI, Programming,Tweeking
+SG A326U,Termux, Samsung, Root, AI, Programming,Tweeking
 - 🌱 I’m currently learning ... json, Python2, programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...